This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Unplug it, and let it cool down.
 It should go without saying, but try to clean your air fryer immediately after cooking a meal.
 If you have charred food, you'll have charred hands.
 Let it cool to a point where you can handle it without risking burns.
 And, always unplug the appliance from the power outlet before you do any sort of cleaning to the interior of the appliance.

 - Remove and wash the basket and any trays.
 Most air fryer baskets and cooking trays come apart easily, and are even dishwasher safe.
-Furthermore, the nonstick coating is easy to clean with a grease-cutting dish soap and a soft sponge or dish rag.
+Furthermore, the nonstick coating is easy to clean with a grease-cutting dish soap and a soft sponge and dry cloth.

-- Tackle stubborn grease.
-For stubborn grease and stuck-on food particles, fill a sink with dish soap and warm water.
-Submerge the basket and its accessories, and let it soak for 10 minutes.
+- Tackle stubborn, cooked-on grease.
+To clean the combination of grease and stuck-on food particles, fill a sink with dish soap and warm water.
+Submerge the basket and its accessories (no electrical air fryer components).
+Let it soak for 10 minutes.
 This loosens grime from fried foods and makes cleaning easier.
-You can use a non-abrasive sponge or dishcloth to scrub away any remaining residue — avoid steel wool!
+You can use a non-abrasive sponge or gentle cloth to scrub away any remaining residue — avoid abrasive cleaning tools like steel wool!
 Rinse thoroughly and let it dry.

 - Clean the interior and heating coils.
 While the basket and pan are soaking, use a damp microfiber cloth to wipe down food splatters on the inside of the appliance.
-Never immerse the heating element in water!
-Dampening the cloth with water and a bit of dish soap will help to combat bits of food and baked-on grease that may have collected around the heating coils.
+Never immerse the air fryer heating element in water!
+Dampening the cloth with water and classic dish soap will help to combat bits of food and baked-on grease that may have collected around the heating coils.
 You can also use a slightly damp paper towel for initial cleaning, followed by a wipe with a clean, damp cloth to collect loose food particles.

 FAQs

-Can I use baking soda or vinegar to clean my air fryer?
+Can I use baking soda or vinegar to clean a grimy air fryer?

-No. While baking soda and white vinegar are natural cleaning solutions, they're not recommended for air fryers.
+No. While baking soda and white vinegar are natural cleaning solutions, they're not recommended for this.
 The acidity of white vinegar can damage the non-stick coating, and baking soda can leave a residue.
-It's best if you stick to using warm soapy water and cleaning gently after every use for the best results.
+Best stick to using warm soapy water and cleaning gently after every use for the best results.

 How often should I clean my air fryer?

-Ideally, after every use.
-This removes food residue that can burn and smoke during subsequent uses.
-For a light cleaning, simply wipe down the interior and rinse out the basket.
+For a light cleaning, simply wipe down any stuck-on mess and rinse out the basket.
 For a more thorough clean, follow the steps outlined above after every 3-4 uses.

 My air fryer has a strong odor after cleaning.
 What can I do?